How to choose Mapping / GIS software?

 This question is the elephant in the room and is not so hard to answer.
 Hobbyists and enthusiasts aside, let us focus on professionals.
 Most professionals dealing with “Land” or “Spatial related information” (buildings, cable & pipes, assets etc) will have to deal with maps, map data and map making.

 This is the 21st century.
 Life without a computer is unthinkable.
 Artifical Intelligence is about to take over humanity.
 To still produce maps with a pencil, sticky tape and a photocopier will not reflect well on the producer or organisation.
-Grand applications, land registration, land management, all of these are nowadays done online, digital or are done with handy apps.
+Grant applications, land registration, land management, all of these are nowadays done online, digital or are done with handy apps.

 Most map data is digital and to be able to analyse it, and work with it we need flexible software.
 There is a lot of valuable digital data available, on-line, ready to be used.
 And so it is that any larger organisation simply must have some mapping capability to be able to integrated, compare, analyse and work with such data.
 Apart from larger organisations (who definitely need some serious map capability) we can narrow this broad group of ‘land managers’ down a bit further.